NamelessMC/Documentation/troubleshooting/faq.md

 :::

 ### Solution 1
 Your webserver is not configured to allow the .htaccess file.
+Ensure a file named `.htaccess` exists in your web server's root directory containing [these rules](https://raw.githubusercontent.com/NamelessMC/Nameless/v2/.htaccess).

 ```bash
 chmod -R 755 /var/www/html/.htaccess